European business group calls on China to end self-sufficiency strategy | ExBulletin

 European business group calls on China to end self-sufficiency strategy

-BEIJING, Sept.23 (Reuters) – China should abandon a high-level strategy promoted by President Xi Jinping to increase its autonomy, or risk damaging prospects for innovation and growth, a European business group said on Thursday .
+BEIJING (Reuters) – China should abandon a high-level strategy promoted by President Xi Jinping to increase its autonomy, or risk damaging prospects for innovation and growth, a European business group said on Thursday.

-China has attempted to reduce its dependence on overseas markets and technology in its long-term development, a change brought about by an increasingly deep break with the United States, in a so-called “dual circulation” strategy.
+China has tried to reduce its dependence on overseas markets and technology in its long-term development, a change brought about by an increasingly deep break with the United States, in a so-called dual circulation strategy.

-Continued political support for state-owned enterprises, the “destabilizing” influence of national security concerns on economic policy and efforts to increase control over the private sector will weigh on innovation and efficiency, report says .
+Sustaining political support for state-owned enterprises, the worrying influence of national security concerns on economic policy and efforts to increase control over the private sector will weigh on innovation and efficiency, the report said.

 Chinese policymakers stressed that the country will continue to open up and welcome foreign companies.